 This year, the Commissioner Vassiliou participated in the European Patients' Rights Day.
 Read here the press release.

 Two Resolutions from the European Parliament, respectively the “European Parliament resolution of 15 March 2007 on Community action on the provision of cross-border healthcare”(EN – IT) and the “European Parliament resolution of 23 May 2007 on the impact and consequences of the exclusion of health services from the Directive on services in the internal market”(EN – IT) have called for “the adoption of a European Charter of Patients' Rights on the basis of existing charters in the Member States”.

 In addition, the Opinion of the European Economic and Social Committee on ‘Patients' rights’ of September 26, 2007, explicitly called on the importance of patients’ rights as outlined by the European Charter of Patients’ Rights as follows: “In 2002, the Active Citizenship Network proposed a European Charter of Patients' Rights.
 These rights, which are based on the EU Charter of Fundamental Rights (Article 35), are important in European citizens' dealings with health systems in their respective countries.
 Despite this, a study carried out by citizens' organisations in 14 EU countries shows that the level of protection of these rights varies greatly from country to country.
 This calls into question the European Commission's commitment to guarantee all European citizens effective access to health services on the basis of the solidarity principle”.
 In light of this, “the EESC calls on the European Commission to take initiatives enabling the implementation of a health policy which respects patients' rights, including the establishment of a European Patients' Rights Day”.
-To know more, click here.
+To know more, click here (EN - IT).